How to become a wound care nurse: certification, training, and career path

 How much experience is enough before applying to a WOCNEC program?
 Most programs look for 1–2 years of RN experience.
 This is less about meeting a formal requirement and more about having enough clinical background to understand what you’re studying.
 Wound physiology, wound VAC management, and ostomy pouching are significantly easier to absorb when you’ve already cared for these patients at the bedside.

 This is the education step that distinguishes wound care nursing from simply being an RN who does dressing changes.
-A WOCNCB-approved program teaches the theoretical and clinical foundations of WOC nursing at an advanced level.
+An accredited program teaches the theoretical and clinical foundations of WOC nursing at an advanced level.
+Note the division of labor between the two organizations here: programs are accredited by the WOCN Society (or WCET internationally), while the WOCNCB accepts graduation from those programs as an eligibility pathway.
+The board does not accredit programs itself.

 There are two formats: programs offered through the WOC Nursing Education Center (WOCNEC) and university-based programs affiliated with schools of nursing.